 About:

-This Mathematics Colloquium is part of the Modelling Diffusive Systems 2023: Theory & Biological Applications workshop at ICMS.
+This Mathematics Colloquium was part of the Modelling Diffusive Systems 2023: Theory & Biological Applications workshop at ICMS.

 About the talk:

 In many arid parts of the world, vegetation self-organises into spatial patterns on length scales of hundreds of metres.
 Attempts to reproduce this phenomenon in the laboratory have been uniformly unsuccessful, and thus mathematical modelling provides the primary means of understanding these patterns.
 The key ingredients are competition for water and the gradual spread of plants through seed dispersal, which is typically modelled by diffusion.
-I will discuss the types of patterns that are predicted by these diffusion-based models, and the ways in which they can studied mathematically.
-In particular I will show that detailed mathematical study can be used to infer the historical origin of vegetation patterns in the Sahel region of Africa.
+This talk discussed the types of patterns that are predicted by these diffusion-based models, and the ways in which they can be studied mathematically.
+In particular the lecture showcased that detailed mathematical study can be used to infer the historical origin of vegetation patterns in the Sahel region of Africa.

 About the speaker: